 Q: I went to the doctor several months ago and they submitted a claim to our insurance, but I have not heard anything from Aetna.
 What should I do?

 A: At this point you should make sure that the insurance has received the claim.
-A common problem with insurances is that they mysteriously "lose" several claims every month.
-If two months or so has passed with no payment or rejection from the insurance, you should log onto the Aetna website to check the claim status via the online system, or call the insurance to see if they have received the bill.
-It is important that you keep up with the claims you submit, because our insurance has a 90-day filing deadline.
-If the insurance doesn't receive the bill for the first time within 90 days (even if it's their fault for "not receiving" a bill you sent in), they will reject it as being beyond the filing deadline and it is very hard to get them to pay at that point.
+If two months or more has passed, you should login to Aetna Navigator® to check the claim status via the online system, or call Aetna to see if they have received the bill.
+It is important that you keep up with the claims you submit, because the insurance plan has a 90-day filing deadline.
+If the insurance doesn't receive the bill for the first time within 90 days, the claim may be rejected as being beyond the filing deadline.
 If they claim to have lost or never received the claim, ask the doctor's office to resend or fax the claim, verifying the address to which they are sending the claim and patient ID number.